eromasin/Robot-Inverse-Kinematics-Simulation/README.md

 1) Derive a DH representation of forward kinematics for the Lynxmotion arm1.
 Use MATLAB, lecture material and further reading.
 Include all your investigations and report this.

-2) Analyse the workspace of the centre of the wrist (5thjoint) when each preceding joint moves through its range of motion and plot the 2D and 3D views of the workspace.
+2) Analyse the workspace of the centre of the wrist (5th joint) when each preceding joint moves through its range of motion and plot the 2D and 3D views of the workspace.

 3) Derive the inverse kinematics model for the manipulator (analytical solution).